sosy-lab/benchexec/doc/benchexec.md

 (only supported if [container mode](container.md) is not turned off).

-The tag `<requiredfiles>` specifies files that the benchmarked tool needs in addition to the input files
+The tag `<requiredfiles>` specifies files that the benchmarked tool needs in addition to the input files.
-(only relevant if [container mode](container.md) is used, where only the required files are made available to the tool).
+In the future this may affect what files are made available to the tool in container mode (cf. #702), so far it is mostly relevant when combining BenchExec with job-distribution systems.
-It contains a file-name pattern, which may use the variables listed above.
+The tag must a file-name pattern, which may use the variables listed above.
 The tag can appear inside `<benchmark>`, `<rundefinition>`, and `<tasks>`;
 inside the latter two the pattern is expanded separately for each task.
 The optional attribute `ifmissing` determines what happens if the pattern does not match any file: